 However, moreso than most other undersized scorers (hence his inclusion on the shooting guard list, rather than the point guard one), Hardy is a scorer.
-If called upon to run any offense, he can’t.
+If called upon to run any offence, he can’t.
 He can get his – he’s an improved and decent outside shooter, deadly in transition, and fearless at attacking the rim, with the ability to find his own shot and relentless aggression.
 But for whatever reason, said aggression disappears on the defensive end, where he is already hugely disadvantaged by his size.
-That then leaves a small scorer, who can’t run an offense, who won’t defend, and who may be hampered once he regularly faces bigger defenses.
+That then leaves a small scorer, who can’t run an offence, who won’t defend, and who may be hampered once he regularly faces bigger defences.

 Clutch as hell, though.